nahoj/fusebox/README.md

 # fusebox

-This is a Java library that aims to make it easy to create and transform FUSE filesystems in a functional, composable style.
+This is a Java library that aims to make it easy to transform "views" of file hierarchies in a functional, composable way, and mount them as FUSE filesystems.
 It is built on [jfuse](https://github.com/cryptomator/jfuse) and [VFS](https://commons.apache.org/proper/commons-vfs/).

+Transformations can be, for instance:
+- filtering files
+- changing file names or contents
+- making some files or the whole FS read-only

+Is it actually useful?
+Who knows?

-For example, here is the main part of a JBang script that mounts a view of an existing directory where all Markdown files are transformed to HTML:
+As an example, here is the main part of a JBang script that mounts a view of an existing directory where all Markdown files are transformed to HTML:

 ```java
     FuseboxFS fs = LocalFS.at(args[0])